ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

  - Cgroup namespace - virtualize pathnames exposed in certain /proc/<PID> files that show cgroup membership of a process
  - User namespace - virtualize user and group ids (uid and gid)

 Every process runs inside one instance of each namespace type.
 Most of the time its just the root namespace.
+But by moving a process or group of processes into a new namespace, we can provide isolation.

 Lets try to see a couple of these in more details.